 3rd Floor: Quiet Conversation

-Specialized assistance and access to research material housed in LaBudde Special Collections is available at their service desk.
+Specialized assistance and access to research material housed in LaBudde Special Collections (including the GLAMA archive) is available at their service desk.
 General library questions should be directed to the first floor service desk.

 Room 326, the research room for LaBudde Special Collections, is a quiet study area and is open to all library users.
 However, there are restrictions on this space, including:

 - No food or drink is allowed within this space